edgee-cloud/edgee/README.md

 be used for health checking.

 ## Routing
-Our example sets up one backend for this project, called "demo".
-Since it's the default backend, all traffic directed to `demo.edgee.dev` will be redirected there.
-Every project can have a number of backends and use routing rules to distribute traffic among them.
+The example above sets up one backend called "demo".
+As the default backend, it will recenved all traffic directed to `demo.edgee.dev`.
+Additionaly, projects can have a number of backends and use routing rules to distribute traffic among them.

-We can add a second backend called "api" and redirect there all requests to `demo.edgee.dev/api`.
+For example, we could add a second backend called "api" to handle all requests to `demo.edgee.dev/api`:

 ```toml
 # edgee.toml
 [[routing.rules]]